 The money collected is designated as follows:

 - $5 to the Asheville City Schools Foundation

-- $5 to the Public School of your choice
+- $5 to the city schools or nonprofit of your choice

 A little more about the Love Asheville – Go Local Card

 “In 2012, AGBA and ACSF united to highlight the importance of a thriving local economy to a strong, healthy community.
 The Asheville Grown Business Alliance had been asked to do a loyalty card, but they wanted it to be more than just a card people could use to receive discounts for buying local.
 They wanted to do something meaningful,” says Leah Ferguson former Co-Director of the Asheville City Schools Foundation.
 The Go Local Card, which supports the mission of success for all Asheville City Schools students by funding teacher-led professional development grants, artists in residence, after-school enrichment, and scholarships to graduating seniors, is just that opportunity.

 The success of this movement is evident as more partners jump on board.
 This year the Asheville Chamber of Commerce will sell the card in their Visitor’s Center stirring up local loyalty among the thousands of people who pass through their doors.
 The Mountain Xpress is our cherished media partner and organizes 45,000 copies of the official directory of participating businesses for distribution December 11th, 2013.
 Each participating business has a free listing.
 Mountain Xpress will also offer discounts for businesses wanting to sign on for advertising in the Go Local Directory.

 Franzi Charen of Asheville Grown notes, “This card unites the children in our community with our local businesses in a way that benefits everyone.
 The messages of multi-national corporations are gaining a stronger foothold in our schools and as a leader in the local movement; we want Asheville to be a beacon highlighting a better way.”